nyu-cs-buddies/merkle_tree/README.md

 ## Preliminary Results
-By offloading hashing algorithms to the GPU side, we are seeing signigicant speed-ups in data sizes larger than 1GB, and it's most significant in 10GB with block size set to 100KB in our preliminary tests.
+By offloading hashing algorithms to the GPU side, we are seeing signigicant speed-ups in data sizes larger than 1GB, and it's most significant in 10GB with block size set to 100 bytes in our preliminary tests.

 The best speed-up we can achieve at the moment is *78x*.